C-ORG/whitepaper/README.md

 <h4 id="cso">Continuous Securities Offering (CSO)</h4>

 A _Continuous Securities Offering_ (_CSO_) is a novel way for organizations to receive financing without releasing any equity or any governance rights.
-A CSO uses an organization's realized revenues (i.e. revenues for which a payment has been made) to create a fully digital security called _FAIR Securities_ (_FAIRs_)
+A CSO uses an organization's realized revenues (i.e. revenues for which a payment has been made) as a collateral to back fully digital securities (called _FAIR Securities_ or _FAIRs_) that anyone can buy or sell to speculate on the organization's future revenues.

- A XXXX by funneling part or all of its realized revenues into a _Decentralized Autonomous Trust_ (_DAT_).
-A _DAT_ is a smart-contract that automatically mints, burns and distributes fully digital securities called _FAIR Securities_ (_FAIRs_) following a token [bonding curve contract](https://medium.com/@justingoro/token-bonding-curves-explained-7a9332198e0e) with [sponsored burning](https://medium.com/@avsa/sponsored-burning-for-tcr-c0ab08eef9d4).
+To create a _Continuous Securities Offering_, an organization would agree to build a collateral of value using a fixed percentage of its realized revenues during a pre-defined minimum period of time.
+This is done concretely by funneling the said fixed percentage of revenues into a _Decentralized Autonomous Trust_ (_DAT_).
+A _DAT_ is a smart-contract that automatically issues and buy back _FAIRs_ to meet market demand from investors using a token [bonding curve contract](https://medium.com/@justingoro/token-bonding-curves-explained-7a9332198e0e) with [sponsored burning](https://medium.com/@avsa/sponsored-burning-for-tcr-c0ab08eef9d4).

 **Important note about the currency used to interact with a DAT**

 In the following examples, we are using ETH (the currency of the Ethereum blockchain) as the currency to interact with the DAT.
 ETH is the native currency for an Ethereum-based DAT.
 It does not mean that end users (individuals and organizations) will necessarily have to manipulate ETH to interact with DATs.
-First, ETH can be replaced by a stablecoin (like [DAI](https://makerdao.com/dai/)) to remove the volatility associated with ETH.
-Second, one can also envision a future where services are created to allow end users to use fiat currency like USD or EUR to interact with a DAT, greatly simplifying the user experience.
+First, ETH can be replaced by a stablecoin (like [DAI](https://makerdao.com/dai/) or [USDC](https://www.centre.io/usdc)) to remove the volatility associated with ETH.

 <h4 id="bondingcurve">Understanding the token bonding curve model</h4>